tischi/HTM_Explorer/help/visualisation_settings.md

 ### Path to FIJI ###

-check that the "Path to FIJI" is correctly set for your computer.
+Check that the "Path to FIJI" is pointing to an executable of ImageJ/Fiji.
+For instance: "C:\Users\Bill\Desktop\Fiji.app\ImageJ-win64.exe